 About Bangkok, Thailand

-Thailand’s capital covers just 605,693 square miles, having an official population of nearly 8,300,000.
+Thailand’s capital covers just 605,693 square miles, having an official population of 8,280,925.
 Rattanakosin in Phra Nakhon District serves as Bangkok’s historical center while the Siam area is generally considered the geographical center.
-Here, you will find many of the largest shopping malls in the world, as well as many landmarks unique to the Thai culture.
-Today, Bangkok is considered a major regional force in business and finance, besides its famous reputation as a city that never sleeps, because of its bustling nightlife.
+Here, you will find many of the largest shopping malls in the world as well as many landmarks unique to the Thai culture.
+Today, Bangkok is considered a major regional force in business and finance, besides its famous reputation as a city that never sleeps when it comes to the bustling nightlife.

 Popular Destinations in Bangkok

 Chatuchak Market: Also known as JJ Market, tourists flock to this open-air market that has more than 8,000 shops and stalls.
-Visitors to Chatuchak Market can wander around its 27 market sections and see nine different types of good including books, clothes and antiques.
+You can wander around its 27 market sections and see nine different types of good including books, clothes and antiques.
 Open on Friday to Sunday, this market is also famed for its range of Thai silks and antiques.
 There is a huge selection of quirky street restaurants and many tourists come here to experience genuine Thai cuisine.

 Taling Chan Floating Market: Although Thailand is famous for its traditional floating markets where fruits, vegetables and fish are sold from floating boats, Taling Chan is one of few markets left in Bangkok.
 Located on the canal, Khlong Chak Phra, in front of the District Office, it is only open on weekends.